lspector/lspector.github.io/publications.md

 ## Book Chapters

+Saini, A. K., and Spector, L. 2021.
+Evolving and Analyzing modularity with GLEAM (Genetic Learning by Extraction and Absorption of Modules).
+In _Genetic Programming Theory and Practice XVIII_.
+New York: Springer. pp. 171-185.
+In press.

 Saini, A. K., and Spector, L. 2020\.
 Using Modularity Metrics as Design Features to Guide Evolution in Genetic Programming.
 In <span style="font-style: italic;">Genetic Programming Theory and Practice XVII</span>.
 New York: Springer. pp. 165-180.

 Pantrdige, E., Helmuth, T., and Spector, L. 2020\.
 Comparison of Linear Genome Representations For Software Synthesis.
 In <span style="font-style: italic;">Genetic Programming Theory and Practice XVII</span>.
 New York: Springer. pp. 255-274\. ([pdf](http://faculty.hampshire.edu/lspector/pubs/GPTP_2019_Plush_Plushy_preprint.pdf))